xixixao/malice/malice_language_specification.md

 To use a value stored in a variable, it needs to be initialised with an assignment.
 Note that incrementing/decrementing is a use of the variable's value.

-    The looking-glass hatta ()
-    opened
     x became 3.     # Semantic Error - Assignment to an undeclared variable 'x'. y was a number.
-      y drunk. # Semantic Error - Invalid use of a varible, 'y' wasn't initialized. y became 'a'. # Semantic Error - Invalid type of value in assignment,
+    y drank.        # Semantic Error - Invalid use of a variable,
+                    # 'y' wasn't initialized.
+    y became 'a'.   # Semantic Error - Invalid type of value in assignment,
-                    # variable 'y' is of type 'number', value is of type 'letter'
+                    # variable 'y' is of type 'number',
+                    # value is of type 'letter'
-      y was a number. # Semantic Error - 'y' was already declared. closed
+    y was a number. # Semantic Error - 'y' was already declared.

 Note that `# comments` are not part of MAlice syntax.